FelDev/felixparadis.com-v3/content/posts/wisdom-i-like.md

 ### You can fail at what you don’t want, so you might as well take a chance on doing what you love.
 \- Jim Carrey

+### No matter what I do, I ask myself three questions: What do I want?
+Why do I want it?
+And how do I get it?
+> [...] know why you're doing it.
+And know why it must be done. [...]
+Because when it gets hard, when it gets tough, when your friends walk away from you, when your supporters forget you, when you don't win your first race -- if you don't know why, you can't try again.

+\- Stacey Abrams

 <!-- ### Des fois ça en prend beaucoup pour avoir besoin de rien...
 \- Maxime Pelletier ..?
 Kamou 2020-->